 Jana is an artist, and regularly exhibits her work.
 She currently serves the local arts community as a member of the Santa Barbara County Arts Commission.
 There are three generations of surfers and sailors in her family, all of them passionately committed to the coast.

-Over the last three years the Rivers and Mountains Conservancy has adopted a work program of over 400 projects collected from cities, regional agencies and non-profit organizations.
-Over 124 grants have been awarded totaling more than $40 million for the acquisition, planning and development of open space, recreational opportunities and habitat restoration.
 The Rivers and Mountains Conservancy has also developed three joint powers agencies to help achieve its mission.
 Of particular significance is the protection of three major sites on the San Gabriel River channel, El Encanto at the headwaters in Azusa, the Duck Farm just north of Whittier Narrows and the Bryant property in the Los Cerritos Wetlands in Long Beach, a total of 163 acres for less than $15 million.
 Additional grants will be awarded this September and October for new and continuing projects and land acquisitions.

 Steve Kram is co-founder of Content Partners, LLC.
 After graduating from law school in 1981, Mr. Kram served a clerkship with Justice Theodore R. Kupferman in the New York State Supreme Court - Appellate Division.
 In 1982, he joined the American Broadcasting Company as a Staff Attorney in New York.
 He was promoted in 1984 to Assistant General Attorney, and in 1986, to General Attorney.
 Mr. Kram is a member of the New York State Bar and is admitted to the Federal District Court for the State of New York.
 He is a member of the Academy of Television Arts and Sciences, and is on the Advisory Board of Directors of the International Television Academy.